 MacBook Air (With Retina display)

 Apple computers are very well designed, and use the best components in the industry.
 The reliability is probably second to none.
 They have batteries that last longer than almost any other computer.
 Most PC users would love that kind of battery life.
 But if the MacBook Air (With Retina display) does fail, why would anyone want to cut corners and use non-Apple components?
 Third party batteries will never last as long as genuine Apple batteries.
-That's why SimplyFixIt use only Genuine components in all their MacBook Air (With Retina display) repairs.
-We use the same components as Apple.
+That's why SimplyFixIt use only the highest quality compononts in all their MacBook Air (With Retina display) repairs.
+We use the same qualiy components as Apple.
 We give the same warranty as Apple.
 We're Simply Cheaper.

 SimplyFixIt uses Apple Certified Mac Technicians to carry out repairs on Apple Macs, including the MacBook Air (With Retina display).
 There isn't anyone else in Edinburgh or Glasgow who uses technicians who have been certified by Apple.
 We back that up with a 3-month warranty on all MacBook Air (With Retina display) repairs.
 So, in the unlikely event that you have any issues with the repair, just come back and we will fix it for free.

 MacBook Air (With Retina display) Repair Costs

 Please choose the repair that you need from the selection to get more information, including the prices.
 All repairs include VAT, and come with 3-month warranty as standard.

 Retina MacBook Air Screen Repairs

 If the screen on your Retina MacBook Air has broken, don't despair.
 We can fix it quickly, and we guarantee to be cheaper than Apple.